+In Figure \ref{fig:sevenfold-surgery}, for example, the intersection sequence for the pre-surgery configuration is written above the arcs of the curves $v_2, v_3, \ldots, v_7$ intersecting $\alpha$.

-Now we describe generally the dot graphs of \cite{BMM}, which allowed for the visualization of the intersection of intermediate curves with reference arcs.
-For details, see Section 3 of \cite{BMM}.
-Given an intersection sequence $\sigma$ of a reference arc $\gamma^k$, we can put $\sigma$ into a special form, {\em sawtooth form}, via repeated pairwise permutations of adjacent entries. \cite{BMM} showed that putting an intersection sequence into sawtooth form preserves the adjacency of curves in the path, as long as the permutations are of entries representing curves that already intersect (i.e., entries with difference greater than 1).
-To be precise, a sequence is in sawtooth form if it satisfies the condition that $j_i < j_{i+1} \Rightarrow j_{i+1} = j_i + 1$ for each $j_i$.
-One can graph a sawtooth-form intersection sequence in a standardized way, as a collection of consecutive dots that are then connected by line segments of slope 1:
+It is helpful to simplify the intersection sequence so that we can recognize more easily when surgery is possible.
+To that end, given an intersection sequence $\sigma$ of a reference arc $\alpha$, we put $\sigma$ into a special form, {\em sawtooth form}, via repeated permutations of adjacent indices. \cite{BMM} showed that putting an intersection sequence into sawtooth form preserves the adjacency of curves in the path, as long as the permutations are of entries representing curves that already intersect (i.e., indices with difference greater than 1,) since permuting adjacent indices in the intersection sequence means moving one curve past the other on a surface.

+\begin{definition} [Sawtooth form] A sequence of natural numbers is in sawtooth form if it satisfies the condition that $j_{i+1}> j_i \Rightarrow j_{i+1} = j_i + 1$ for each $j_i$. \end{definition}

+Any intersection sequence (in fact, any sequence of natural numbers,) can be put into sawtooth form by repeatedly permuting far-apart pairs of numbers that are adjacent in the sequence \cite{BMM}.
+Once it is in sawtooth form, an intersection sequence can be graphed in a standardized way, as a collection of consecutive dots connected by line segments of slope 1: